 9 Tools To Make Teaching Online Courses Easier In 2020

-Whether you’ve been teaching online for years or you’re transitioning to online courses in response to the COVID-19 pandemic, there is a plethora of tools to help plan and deliver content, keep students engaged, increase efficiency, and more.
+Whether you’ve been teaching online for years or you’ve recently transitioned to online courses in response to the COVID-19 pandemic, there is a plethora of tools to help plan and deliver content, keep students engaged, increase efficiency, and more.

 To make your life easier, we’ve compiled a list for you.
 The tools listed below are sure to enhance the online experience for you and your students.

 Flipgrid is an online platform that lets you post a topic that students respond to with short video recordings.
 Break up the pace of the lecture by asking students to submit a short 1-2 minute long recording describing their understanding of the content you just covered.
 The time limit will prevent them from rambling and help them learn how to be concise, while the video format lets them engage and share their comprehension in a visual and interactive mode that today’s learners are accustomed to.

 Tools like Dotstorming make it easier for students to collaborate in online courses.
 You can post a topic, sit back, and observe or guide the class while students add their ideas to the board, vote for ideas other students added, and use an in-platform chat to discuss their thoughts and decision making processes.

 Most students are used to watching their instructors use whiteboards to do things like work through math problems or draw diagrams.
 This online white board gives you extensive creative tools like text, draw, shapes, uploads, and more, saving you from using your bathroom wall as a canvas.
 It also lets you export your whiteboard creation to keep for later.